Epalahame Lauaki: Representative career

 In 2006 Lauaki was named in the New Zealand 'A' team that played against an Australian Invitational side.

 In 2007 Lauaki was then named in the New Zealand national rugby league team squad for the tour of Great Britain.
 He played in two tests for the Kiwis and also played in the All Golds match.

 Lauaki then decided to switch his international allegiance to the nation of his birth, Tonga.
 In August 2008, Lauaki was named in the Tongan training squad for the 2008 Rugby League World Cup, and in October 2008 he was named in the final 24-man Tonga squad.
 He played in three games at the tournament as well as a warm up game against the New Zealand national rugby league team.

 Personal life

 Lauaki is the third eldest from a total of nine siblings.
 His parents Kepu and Mele Fale Lauaki both come from Tonga.
 His immediate family reside in Auckland, New Zealand.

 Lauaki married Renee (née Halapua) from Hihifo, Tonga, whom he met in Auckland, New Zealand.
-They have two children together, the eldest, Kepu Lauaki Jr, who is named after his father, and his youngest son, Mana'ia Lauaki who was born in 2011.
-Lauaki and his family currently reside in England.
+They have two boys together, the eldest, Kepu Lauaki Jr, who is named after his father, and his second son, Mana'ia Lauaki who was born in 2011.
+Lauaki and his family resided in England until returning to New Zealand after Sione's passing in 2017.

 Lauaki is good friends with fellow Hull F.C. and Tonga team mates Willie Manu and Sam Moa.
 The trio are commonly known by the Hull fans as 'The Tongan Mafia'.

+In 2023, Lauaki participated in season 3 of Match Fit, where former rugby players return to play against the Australian counterparts.
+He joined in the first season that featured former rugby league stars.
+By the halfway point of the program, he revealed that he still struggles with Sione Lauaki's death in 2017 due to heart and kidney problems.